g-kassis/g-kassis/README.md

 <br>
 <p align="center">
-  Computer Science student at Carleton University, currently delving into various projects and enjoying everything computers.
+  Computer Science professional working on turning complex problems into elegant solutions.
+From software engineering to machine learning, if it involves coding, I’m all in.
 <!---  Currently focused on AI, web, and software development.
 Actively seeking involvement in hackathons and side projects. --->
   Due to Academic Integrity (plagarism) my University projects are private if you would like more information reach out @ <a href="https://g-kassis.github.io/Website"
                                                                                                                             target="_blank">Website</a>